Petrol engines

 Position 3

-In this position, the dipped-beam headlights switch to the side light, all large consumers of electricity are turned off: windshield wipers, fan, rear window heating.
+In this position, the low beam headlights switch to the parking light, all major consumers of electricity are switched off: windshield wipers, fan, rear window heating.
 Each time the engine is restarted, the ignition key must be returned to position E. To prevent damage to the starter, a special safety device blocks its simultaneous operation with the engine running.